marcoshsq/The_Self-taught_Data_Scientist/README.md

 #### Why this course:

+The reason I chose this course is that I feel like a lot of these more technical skills are very "follow the script" and I wanted something a little more subjective, that teaches you how to interpret results and not just write that code, and well, that's exactly what this specialization promises.

+This specialization offered by Johns Hopkins attempts to develop a set of skills for the interpretation of statistical results.
+There are four courses and a project, with about 60 hours, where things like descriptive statistics, data visualization, measurement, regression modeling, probability and uncertainty and other concepts are covered.

+And I believe it's a great way to start this part 02.

 Course | Repository if any | Certificate
 :-- | :--: | :--:
 [Data Literacy Specialization](https://www.coursera.org/specializations/data-literacy) | --- | ---